AntelopeIO/leap/README.md

 ```

 > ℹ️ **HTTPS vs. SSH Clone** ℹ️
 Both an HTTPS or SSH git clone will yield the same result: a folder named `leap` containg our source.
-It doesn't matter which type you use (unless you need to push to remote).
+It doesn't matter which type you use.

 Navigate into that folder:
 ```bash